Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 You cannot despawn objects on just specific clients.
 If you want to hide an object on some clients but display it on others use [Object Visibility](object-visibility.md).

-To get more control about the object lifecycle, MLAPI has built in object pooling.
+To get more control about the object lifecycle, Netcode has built in object pooling.
 See [Object Pooling](../advanced-topics/object-pooling.md) to learn more.

 ## Scene Objects

-Any objects in the scene with  active `NetworkObject` components will get automatically replicated by MLAPI.
+Any objects in the scene with  active `NetworkObject` components will get automatically replicated by Netcode.
 There is no need to manually spawn them.

 There are **two** modes that define how scene objects are synchronized.